christopher-dG/gpymusic/README.md

 - `n`: next track
 - `q`: stop

-No seek backwards function yet, sorry ._.
+### Todo, when I have time and motivation (not ordered by priority):

-### Todo, when I have time and motivation:
+- seek backwards function
 - playlist support
 - a pretty-looking ncurses UI, colour themes
 - option to go back to previous state